MicrosoftDocs/cloud-adoption-framework/docs/modernize/application-platform-modernization.md

 ## Deploy modern application platforms

 At the center of the Serverless platform, are our compute offerings: Azure Functions and Azure Logic Apps.
 Azure Functions is an event based Serverless compute experience that helps you accelerate your development.
 Logic Apps is a powerful orchestration tool.
-It enables building a Serverless app in minutes – by orchestrating multiple functions using a visual workflow tool.
+It enables building a Serverless app in minutes by orchestrating multiple functions using a visual workflow tool.

-Say you have your apps up and running using Serverless.
+Let's say you have your apps up and running using Serverless.
 Congratulations!
 You now need to collect intelligence from different apps across platforms to action on.
-There are a few essential components, which we think are core to building Serverless applications:
+There are the following essential components, which we think are core to building Serverless applications:

-**Data/Storage:** Functions has triggers and bindings with Azure document DB and Azure Blob storage.
+- **Data/Storage:** Functions has triggers and bindings with Azure document DB and Azure Blob storage.
-**Triggers:** Event responses used to trigger your custom code.
+- **Triggers:** Event responses used to trigger your custom code.
 They allow you to respond to events across the Azure platform or on premise.
-**Bindings:** Represent the necessary metadata used to connect your code to the desired trigger or associated input or output data.
+- **Bindings:** Represent the necessary metadata used to connect your code to the desired trigger or associated input or output data.
-**Messaging:** Queues and topics using Azure Service Bus and Azure Event Hubs.
+- **Messaging:** Queues and topics using Azure Service Bus and Azure Event Hubs.
-**Integration:** Includes core LOB apps and SaaS apps integration via Azure Logic Apps.
+- **Integration:** Includes core LOB apps and SaaS apps integration via Azure Logic Apps.
-**Intelligence on data and sentiment:** Predictive analysis using Cognitive services and Machine learning.
+- **Intelligence on data and sentiment:** Predictive analysis using Cognitive services and Machine learning.
-**Conversation as a service:** Equip developers to build apps that offer an end-to-end experience for their users.
+- **Conversation as a service:** Equip developers to build apps that offer an end-to-end experience for their users.
 Azure Bot Service offers a Serverless interactive bot experience.

 Developers are spending more time writing code, which allows them to add huge business impact with Serverless.
 Microsoft offers numerous development tools such as IDE Support for Visual Studio in Azure Functions and Logic Apps, enables local development (vs web browser coding environment), and visual debugging capability, all with your tools of choice.